 - ✓ Soldier

 - ✓ Service member from another service

 - ✓ Service member from another country

 - Known or potential motorcycle rider will

-- Be provided a copy
+- o Be provided a copy

-- Review the requirements
+- o Review the requirements

-- Complete the Statement
+- o Complete the Statement

-- ✓ Documentation maintained by supervisory personnel
+- Documentation maintained by supervisory personnel

 - Commander or First Sergeant signature

 - Contact your Unit Motorcycle Mentor

-Statement of Military Motorcycle Operator Responsibilities
+USAACE & Fort Novosel Statement of Military Motorcycle Operator Responsibilities

-- 1. I am a Soldier in the U.S. Army or a military service member from another service or country assigned to the US Army Aviation Center of Excellence (USAACE) or Fort Rucker.
+I am a Soldier in the U.S. Army or a military service member from another service or country assigned to the US Army Aviation Center of Excellence (USAACE) or Fort Novosel.
 I have identified myself as a potential motorcycle rider (current or future).
-I understand my responsibility as an operator of a motorcycle is to ride in a safe manner and in accordance with the provisions of local laws, DOD and Army regulations, directives, and local policies. - 2.
-I understand that before I operate a motorcycle (either street or off-road) on or off a DOD installation and on or off duty, I will be appropriately licensed, will successfully complete a Motorcycle Safety Foundation (or a Motorcycle Safety Foundation based state approved) course prior to operating a motorcycle, comply with the "Progressive Motorcycle Program," in accordance with AR 385-10, paragraph 11-9 b., and comply with the PPE requirements "Motorcycle and all-terrain vehicle rider protection," in accordance with AR 385-10, paragraph 11-9 d. - 3.
-As an operator of a government and/or privately owned motorcycle (either street or off-road versions), I understand that all motorcycle safety equipment will be fully operational and the headlight turned on at all times (when equipped).
-While riding a motorcycle, I will always wear appropriate PPE to include a U.S. Department of Transportation approved helmet properly fastened under the chin; eye protection, to include goggles, wraparound glasses, or a full-face shield (properly attached to the helmet); sturdy over-the-ankle footwear to afford protection for the feet and ankles; a long-sleeved shirt or jacket (with sleeves down), long trousers, and full-fingered gloves made from leather or other abrasion-resistant material. - 4.
-I understand the local and installation motorcycle requirements include carrying the Army approved course MSF card, proof of insurance, and registration during operation.
-If carrying a passenger, the passenger will wear the proper PPE in accordance with 385-10 reference above.
-The motorcycle will be equipped with a passenger seat and foot rests.
+I understand my responsibility as an operator of a motorcycle is to ride in a safe manner and in accordance with the provisions of local laws, DOD and Army regulations, directives, and local policies.

+2. I understand that before I operate a motorcycle (either street or off-road) on or off a DOD installation and on or off duty, I will be appropriately licensed, will successfully complete a Motorcycle Safety Foundation (MSF) (or a MSF based state approved) course prior to operating a motorcycle, comply with the "Progressive Motorcycle Program," in accordance with AR 385-10, Chapter 13, and comply with the PPE requirements "Motorcycle and all-terrain vehicle rider protection," in accordance with AR 385-10.

+3. As an operator of a government and/or privately owned motorcycle (either street or off-road versions), I understand that all motorcycle safety equipment will be fully operational and the headlight turned on at all times (when equipped).
+While riding a motorcycle, I will always wear appropriate PPE to include a U.S. Department of Transportation approved helmet properly fastened under the chin; eye protection, to include goggles, wraparound glasses, or a full-face shield (properly attached to the helmet); sturdy over-the-ankle footwear to afford protection for the feet and ankles; a long-sleeved shirt or jacket (with sleeves down), long trousers, and full-fingered gloves made from leather or other abrasion-resistant material.

+4. I understand the local and installation motorcycle requirements include carrying the Army approved MSF course completion card, proof of insurance, and registration during operation.
+If carrying a passenger, the passenger will wear the same PPE as detailed in AR 385-10, regardless of their military or civilian status; the motorcycle will be equipped with a passenger seat and footrests.
 My motorcycle will have two mirrors (one on each side) while in operation.
-I will submit proof of licensing, insurance, and training to my commander prior to initial operation of my motorcycle. - 5.
-I fully understand my responsibility to comply with all the requirements for motorcycle operation and that these requirements apply to me on and off duty, on and off post.
+I will submit proof of licensing, insurance, and training to my command leadership prior to initial operation of my motorcycle.

+5. I fully understand my responsibility to comply with all the requirements for motorcycle operation and that these requirements apply to me whether on and off duty, on and off post.
 I will never ride while under the influence of drugs or alcohol.
 I will avoid riding at an excessive speed.
-I will be extra cautious while riding over difficult terrain. - 6.
-USAACE and Fort Rucker's goal is to ensure that I am fully aware of the hazards and risks associated with motorcycle operation and that I fully and freely accept the responsibility for operating IAW the laws, regulations, and policies listed above.
+I will be extra cautious while riding over difficult terrain.

+6. USAACE and Fort Novosel's goal is to ensure that I am fully aware of the hazards and risks associated with motorcycle operation and that I fully and freely accept the responsibility for operating IAW the laws, regulations, and policies listed above.
 I acknowledge that I have been briefed on and understand the information provided.

 Printed Name of Soldier Signature Date

-•

-Printed Name of Commander/1SG/Supervisor Signature of Commander/1SG/Supervisor Date
+Printed Name of Commander/ISG/Supervisor Signature of Commander/ISG/Supervisor

+Date